core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 As mentioned in {{intro}}, this document introduces the following two main deviations from the original OSCORE specification {{RFC8613}}.

-1. An "OSCORE endpoint", i.e., a producer/consumer of an OSCORE Option can be not only an application endpoint (i.e., an origin client or server), but also an intermediary such as a proxy.
+1. An "OSCORE endpoint" as a producer/consumer of an OSCORE Option, can be not only an application endpoint (i.e., an origin client or server), but also an intermediary such as a proxy.

    Hence, OSCORE can be used between an origin client/server and a proxy, as well as between two proxies in an intermediary chain.